Jessel Gallery

 • Emotional expression: her lessons often center around storytelling through art, helping students tap into their personal voice

-She coined the term “Jesselism” to describe her teaching philosophy—an intuitive, heart-led approach that celebrates exploration and the unknown2.
+She coined the term “Jesselism” to describe her teaching philosophy—an intuitive, heart-led approach that celebrates exploration and the unknown.
 Her classes are not paint-by-numbers or formulaic; they’re about trusting your hand and your heART.

 DIANE POPE